Paul McCartney’s Refried Bean Tacos

 - *Optional – 1-2 teaspoons hot chili sauce – I did not add this because the kid’s do not like things too spicy

-- Sliced avocado, or guacamole for topping the tacos
+- Sliced avocado, guacamole, and pico de gallo for topping the tacos

 Below are the three ingredients you will need for the actual filling, so easy!